raqlo/template-nextjs-memberstack/README.md

 📌 Example in this template: The `sign-up` feature uses server actions for authentication.

+Additionally, this template uses server-side middleware to protect routes, ensuring only authenticated users can access certain pages.
+However, you can also implement protected routes on the client side using a Protected Route Provider that restricts access based on authentication state.

 This template is designed to give you a starting point, so you can see how both approaches work and decide which one best suits your project.

 ## Credits and Acknowledgments